cake-tech/cakewallet-guides/index.md

 ### Linux installation guide

 Cake Wallet runs on most linux devices.
-We make a compressed folder (tar.gz) and Flatpack available for download.
+We make a compressed folder (tar.gz) and Flatpak available for download.
 You can also build the wallet using our instructions.

 Example operating systems that are known to be working: Tails, Whonix, Ubuntu.